1. Why would I want to refinance my home?

 There are other financial considerations to take into account, as well, such as the additional time left on your loan.
 For example, you may have had 30 months left, and now you have 360 months to pay off your mortgage.
 Estimate how long you plan to stay in the home, and calculate the savings over that time frame.
 Generally, if you don’t plan on staying for more than two years, you’ll probably spend more than you save.

 Another consideration is the difference in your tax savings.
 The earlier into the mortgage you are, more you pay in interest and the less in principal.
-This will make a difference in your loan balance when you sell.
+This will make a difference in 4.
+Will home refinancing lower my monthly payment?your loan balance when you sell.
 It will also make a difference in your tax savings, since the interest on a home loan is tax-deductible.

 Don’t forget that if your home is on the market, most lenders won’t allow you to refinance.